Measuring and Managing Credit Risk: Tools, Techniques & Best Practices

 2. Onboard the best technology

 Relying on older tools leaves your business more vulnerable to credit risk.
-One of the key elements of effective credit risk management is constantly looking forward to the latest technologies means that you will be on the cutting-edge of credit trends and more easily able to adapt to a rapidly changing market.
+One of the key elements of effective credit risk management is constantly looking forward to the latest technologies.
+It means that you will be on the cutting-edge of credit trends and more easily able to adapt to a rapidly changing market.
 In our lifetimes, we’ve observed at least two major credit risk events.
 That’s why it’s vital you prepare for the worst in advance.
 Getting the right technology is the first step.

 3. Create a structure